ohpyupi/study.security-plus/wireless-network-and-security.md

   * All the settings can be configured automatically by central device in a remote location
 * Controller-based WAP
   * Has minimal functionality as most are centrally-controlled

+### WLAN
+* Disabling SSID broadcast will make a WLAN harder to discover

 ### Wireless Modes
 * Isolation mode